Human authored, evidenced-based – 8 min read

 What are the limitations?

-(i) many of the clinical trials were relatively short in duration composed of a small number of subjects;
+(i) many of the clinical trials were relatively short in duration composed of a small number of participants;

-(iii) It also remains uncertain whether other avocado varieties may reproduce the purported health benefits.
+(iii) It also remains uncertain whether other avocado varieties may reproduce the purported health benefits of the Hass.

-However, given the amount of research discussed supporting the safety and benefit of consuming at least one avocado per day for varying amounts of time, the inclusion of avocado in every day diets may justified.
+However, given the amount of research discussed supporting the safety and benefit of consuming at least one avocado per day for varying amounts of time, the inclusion of avocado in every day diets may be a safe and justified addition for most individuals.

 Avocados can be a nutritious addition to many diets, but they may not be suitable for everyone.
 Because of the other food components present in avocado which I will not go in to, some individuals may find that avocados do not agree with them due to digestive sensitivity, individual metabolic responses, or specific dietary requirements.
-In certain cases, people with particular health conditions or sensitivities may need to limit or avoid them, and so food choices often need to be considered on an individual basis rather than assuming that any single food is universally beneficial or detrimental.
-This is how evidence-based personalised nutrition works.
+In certain cases, people with particular health conditions or sensitivities may need to limit or avoid them at least temporarily, and so food choices often need to be considered on an individual basis rather than assuming that any single food is universally beneficial or detrimental.
+This is how evidence-based personalised nutrition works and part of what I practice.

 How to buy and eat avocados